sehHeiden/geospeed/readme.md

 Although the code is conceptually very similar to the database version.
 It is an interesting technology.
 I started with the Sedona container as a docker-compose file.
 This created a local Spark instance with Sedona and Jupyter notebook.

 The shapefiles can be loaded with a placeholder.
-No iteration (in code) required.
+No iteration (in code) is required.
 But we need to validate the geometry with ST_MakeValid.
 Otherwise, I get a Java error message which is really long.
 Which makes it hard to understand, at least if you are not used to it.
 You can use SQL syntax on the DataFrames, or you can use message chaining methods.